After the breakup cut all forms of direct or indirect contact.

 After the breakup delete any incriminating evidence/private information that could slip into the wrong hands (yours included) if you foresee getting drunk and making rash decisions or potentially having your computer or phone stolen or accessed by others.

-The Digital Dive Podcast, and after work she answers to a desperate community’s questions about how to stalk or avoid exes and frenemies on Instagram.
+Emily Binder is the digital whipcracker, currently doing marketing for a travel brand in Atlanta.
+Psychologist posing as marketer and Chicago native enjoying life in the South, Emily writes a blog about marketing, digital, and our resulting culture.
+On the weekends she co-hosts The Digital Dive Podcast, and after work she answers to a desperate community’s questions about how to stalk or avoid exes and frenemies on Instagram.
 Emily is one of the few remaining American rollerbladers since the trend died c.
 1999.
 Follow her on Twitter@emilybinder and check out her website at www.emilybinder.com